rust-project-primer/book/src/ecosystem/embedded.md

 embedded code feel like magic.
 It is a framework for building firmware for a variety of mostly ARM-based microcontrollers.

-What makes Embassy special is that it supports Async.
-The async programming model maps very well to embedded systems: often times, there are many simultaneous pieces of code waiting for various events to happen, for example button presses, timers firing, or data coming in from various ports.
+What makes Embassy special is that it supports async.
+The async programming model maps very well to embedded systems: there are often many simultaneous pieces of code waiting for various events to happen, for example button presses, timers firing, or data coming in from various ports.

 If you were to write firmware manually, you would have the choice of manually programming timers, writing interrupt handlers and building a giant, complicated